Gov. Whitmer signs expungement expansion legislation

 Other parts of the package take effect in 180 days and allows those with marijuana misdemeanor convictions to apply for expungement if their offenses would have been legal for recreational use approved in 2018.

 Whitmer was joined at the bill signing by supporters and lawmakers, including Lt.
-Gov. Garlin Gilchrist who spoke about helping those who’ve made a mistake to have the opportunity to lead a better life.
+Gov. Garlin Gilchrist II who spoke about helping those who’ve made a mistake to have the opportunity to lead a better life.

 “If we want a state where everyone has the opportunity to contribute to our society, secure meaningful work, provide for their families, find a home and build their futures, we can cannot maintain lifelong barriers for someone based on past mistakes,” Gilchrist said.